Several settings can be used to tune the throughput of INSERT/UPDATE/COPY statements to the BM25 index.

 Statement Parallelism

 paradedb.statement_parallelism controls the number of indexing threads used during INSERT/UPDATE/COPY.
-The default is 0, which automatically detects the “available parallelism” of the host computer.
+The default is 1 which will generally ensure only one segment is created by the INSERT/UPDATE/COPY statement.

 SET paradedb.statement_parallelism = 1;